HenryHXYao/CarND-P3/P3_writeup.md

 The feature map for conv2:
 ![alt text][image7]

 The feature map for conv1 had some low level features like circle, arrow and etc. while the feature map for conv2 had high level features which were difficult to tell what these features stood for.
-Therefore, the neural network used a hierarchical structure, from low level features to high level features, to make classification.
+Therefore, the neural network used a hierarchical structure, from low level features to high level features, to make classifications.